 This inverter uses several H-bridge inverters connected in series to provide a sinusoidal output voltage.
-Each cell contains one H-bridge and the output voltage generated by this multilevel inverter is actually the sum of all the voltages generated by each cell i.e. if there are k cells in a H-bridge multilevel inverter then number of output voltage levels will be 2k+1.
-This type of inverter has advantage over the other two as it requires less number of components as compared to the other two types of inverters and so its overall weight and price is also less.
-Figure 2.3 shows a k level cascaded H-bridge inverter.
+Each cell contains one H-bridge and the output voltage generated by this multilevel inverter is actually the sum of all the voltages generated by each cell i.e. if there are k cells in an H-bridge multilevel inverter then a number of output voltage levels will be 2k+1.
+This type of inverter has an advantage over the other two as it requires fewer components as compared to the other two types of inverters and so its overall weight and price are also less.
+Below Figure shows a k level cascaded H-bridge inverter.

 - 5 levels cascaded H Bridge Multilevel Inverter

 - 9 levels cascaded H Bridge Multilevel Inverter

 In 5 level cascaded H Bridge Multilevel Inverters, Two H Bridge Inverters are cascaded.
 It has 5 levels of output and uses 8 switching devices to control whereas in 9 level cascaded H Bridge Multilevel Inverters, Four H Bridge Invertors are cascaded.
 It has 9 output levels and use and use 16 switching devices.

 Applications of Cascaded H-bridge Multilevel Inverters